salilab/saliweb/doc/modules/frontend.rst

       :exc:`~saliweb::frontend.AccessDeniedError` exception if access is not
       permitted.
 By default, it simply returns, allowing all access, for all pages except the submit page, from which certain IPs are blocked.

+   .. method:: get_page_is_responsive(page_type)

+      Returns true iff the given page is 'responsive', that is it can be safely resized to be much larger or smaller than the default size.
+      Pages that are *not* responsive will be displayed at the default size, which doesn't look great on most mobile devices for example (the user will typically have to resize and/or pan the screen, or read very small text).
+A responsive page will be resized to fit the smartphone screen, which could also look bad if page elements aren't designed to scale.

+      *page_type* is as for :meth:`~saliweb::frontend.check_page_access`.
+By
+      default, the queue and help pages are marked as responsive.
+It can be overridden if other pages (such as the index page) are also resizable.

    .. method:: download_results_file(job, file)